Getting Started

 A window where you type commands to your Mac.
 We'll only need it for initial setup — we'll set up a proper code editor on the next page.

-A window with a blinking cursor appears.
 This is where you'll paste the first few setup commands.
 To paste: Cmd + V.

 Install Homebrew